How to develop buyer personas for manufacturing

 2. Interview customers

-Your buyer personas shouldn’t be built on internal knowledge and experiences alone.
+Each buyer persona shouldn’t be built on internal knowledge and experiences alone.
 To truly understand your ideal customer, you need to speak to them

 Your existing customers are essential to speak to as they’ve already invested in your service and engaged with your company.

-It’s also a good idea to speak with prospects who have not purchased from your company.
+Speaking with prospects who have not purchased from your company is also a good idea.
 Use data in your CRM to identify who might fit your persona type.
 Consider also speaking to ‘closed-lost’ prospects who chose a competitor service over your own.
 They can tell you how they decided to choose them over you.

 Speaking to your customers over the phone or via video is likely the easiest and most convenient option.
 But if you have local customers, speaking face-to-face at their workplace can be of real value as it will help you build a more robust picture of a day in their life.